Back Pain – (S.N.A.P B.A.C.K)

 Aromatherapy blends that are excellent for aches and pains:-

-Black Pepper (Piper Nigrum) is rubefacient (warming & increases blood flow), analgesic and antispasmodic.
+Black Pepper (Piper Nigrum) is rubefacient (warming and increasing blood flow), analgesic and antispasmodic.

-Lavender (Lavandula Angustifolia) is analgesic, antidepressant, antispasmodic and rubefacient.
+Lavender (Lavandula Angustifolia) is an analgesic, antidepressant, antispasmodic and rubefacient.

 Rosemary (Rosmarinus officinalis) is analgesic, antidepressant, carminative (settles the digestive system), cephalic (stimulating and clearing the mind), cordial (a stimulant and tonic for the heart), digestive (aids the digestion of food), nervine (strengthening or toning to the nerves and nervous system) and rubefacient.